 Should you upgrade from the Sapphire Preferred to the Sapphire Reserve?

-However, with the pandemic limiting travel opportunities, this may not be the right time for you to upgrade your card if you aren’t planning to travel anytime soon – especially if you don’t utilize Lyft, purchase gas or pay for streaming services and Instacart for the additional earning potential.
+However, this may not be the right time for you to upgrade your card if you aren’t planning to travel anytime soon – especially if you don’t use Lyft, eat out often, want to book travel through Chase Ultimate Rewards or use streaming services.